kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   <!-- (TOC Evaluation goes here) -->
   Dragonfly documents the community roadmap at: <https://github.com/dragonflyoss/community/blob/master/ROADMAP.md>

-- [ ] **Roadmap change process is documented.**
+- [x] **Roadmap change process is documented.**

   <!-- (TOC Evaluation goes here) -->
   The expectations and process for updating the public roadmap over time is outlined in <https://github.com/dragonflyoss/community/blob/master/ROADMAP.md>.

-  **TODO for Dragonfly Team:** Need a clear definition about how will the decisions be made, e.g. an item added to a milestone or removed from a milestone.
+  Non-blocking Suggestion: TOC Reviewer suggests to add a more explicit definition about how will the decisions be made on roadmap, e.g. an item added to a milestone or removed from a milestone.

 - [x] **Document overview of project architecture and software design that demonstrates viable cloud native use cases, as part of the project's documentation.  *This requirement may also be satisfied by completing a General Technical Review and capturing the output in the project's documentation.***